PET-CT combines two types of imaging in one exam:

 - Certain neurological conditions

-The exact role depends on the tracer and the clinical question.
+The role and limitations depend on the tracer, tumor or disease type, treatment timing, and clinical question.

 Do I need to prepare before a PET-CT scan?